VA-11 Hall-A: Design and influences

 Ortiz said that Sukeban Games was founded when he and Damas started a blog to write about anime and video games.
 They eventually managed to grow a "small but awesome" community, which led them to create a short dating sim for the blog's first anniversary.
 After enjoying the video game creation process, they decided to continue following that path.
 The majority of influences for VA-11 Hall-A come from old PC-98 games, because they are retrofuturistic; especially Redzone's X-Girl: Cyber Punk Adventure which served as the blueprint for the game's aesthetic.
 According to Ortiz, in the 70s–90s, "the world was under the impression that Japan was going to take over with its superior technology."
 As such, the game is set in a parallel universe where Japan did conquer the world through technology, leading to the game's strong Japanese influences.
 Blade Runner, Neuromancer, Ghost in the Shell, and Bubblegum Crisis were also sources of inspiration.
 Anime influence has also resulted in the game's female protagonist and mostly female character list.
 Ortiz says that they focus their games on anime fans rather than mainstream appeal, as "the bigger your audience is the more creative troubles you have.
 Too many opinions and it's hard to see one that will truly help your creative process."

 VA-11 Hall-A is also partly inspired by Snatcher and Policenauts.
 The game's music has vaporwave influences, as well as influences from Kenji Kawai's work.
 Ortiz described VA-11 Hall-As composer Michael Kelly as a fan of Shin Megami Tensei.
 The game's developers grew up playing PlayStation and Super Famicom games as well as watching anime; VA-11 Hall-A tries to "make players feel what we felt when playing our favourite titles back then", says Ortiz.
 Fernando Damas, writer and programmer of VA-11 Hall-A, added in an interview that the game tries to make the player "feel small", and rather than guiding them through the basics of the plotline, the player is instead thrown into the middle of everything and only given the means of piecing together what is going on.
-He also remarked how the game is set in an actively changing world where things do not wait for the player to happen, with the characters existing long before the player meeting them and their lives happen mostly off-screen.
+He also remarked how the game is set in an actively changing world where things do not wait for the player to happen, with the characters existing long before the player meets them and their lives happen mostly off-screen.
 As such, the developers hoped to create a world in which the player is compelled, rather than obligated, to understand.
 Details of the world are not given directly to the player, and instead are revealed through intimate exchanges and conversations with the characters.
-Thus, according Ortiz and Damas, VA-11 HALLAs setting therefore seeks to "humaniz[e] cyberpunk/sci-fi".
+Thus, according to Ortiz and Damas, VA-11 HALL-As setting therefore seeks to "humaniz[e] cyberpunk/sci-fi".